Glaze (painting technique)

 A glaze is a thin transparent or semi-transparent layer on a painting which modifies the appearance of the underlying paint layer.
 Glazes can change the chroma, value, hue and texture of a surface.
 Glazes consist of a great amount of binding medium in relation to a very small amount of pigment.
 Drying time will depend on the amount and type of paint medium used in the glaze.
 The medium, base, or vehicle is the mixture to which the dry pigment is added.
 Different media can increase or decrease the rate at which oil paints dry.

-Often, because a paint is too opaque, painters will add a medium like linseed oil or alkyd to the paint to make them more transparent and pliable for the purposes of glazing.
+Often, because a paint is too opaque, painters will add a medium like linseed oil or alkyd to the paint to make it more transparent and pliable for the purposes of glazing.
+In painting, linseed oil is in use since the Middle Ages and alkyd since the introduction of industrially manufactured alkyds in the 20th century.
 While these media are usually liquids, there are solid and semi-solid media used in the making of paints as well.
 For example, many classical oil painters have also been known to use ground glass and semi-solid resins to increase the translucency of their paint.